Anonymous research firm says targeted China's Tianhe for public good

 “We do not profit in any way from a decline in Tianhe’s share price.
 We have no financial incentive linked to Tianhe’s stock performance,” Anonymous wrote in an e-mail response to Reuters, adding that it published the report because it was “the right thing to do.”

-The organization calls itself a “faction” of the Anonymous vigilante group, which has gained prominence for attacking government and corporate websites around the world.
+The organisation calls itself a “faction” of the Anonymous vigilante group, which has gained prominence for attacking government and corporate websites around the world.

 The group does not identify its employees or provide any registration information, address, or telephone number on its website, relying solely on a secure e-mail box for communication.
 “We don’t really talk about AA’s structure and how we operate,” it said in the e-mail.